 Low Start-up Costs

 Statistically, virtual staging is 90 percent cheaper than traditional home staging.
-You do not need to buy furniture and decorations that cost thousands of dollars to venture into the virtual staging business.
-You can fill an empty room with digital furniture, interior decorations, and accent pieces at a fraction of a cost.
-Besides essential equipment like a PC, good internet connection, and widely available apps, virtual stagers incur a one-time fee per image/room
+You do not need to buy furniture and decorations that cost thousands of dollars to venture start-up virtual staging business.
+Instead, you can fill an empty room with digital furniture, interior decorations, and accent pieces at a fraction of a cost.
+Besides essential equipment like a PC, good internet connection, and widely available apps, virtual stagers incur a one-time fee per image/room.

 Independent of Real Estate Market’s Seasonality